 Yet it's 90 minutes from San Jose (and world-class hospitals, shopping malls, restaurants and cafes) on a good paved road.
 And it's only thirty minutes from the white sand beaches of the Caribbean.

 Grand View started selling home sites in 2007.
 Today, it's an established development, with roads, electricity, water, Direct TV, cell and internet cover.
 Thirteen homes are complete or under construction.
 It's got a social area, complete with infinity pool and barbeque.
 There are on-site stables for those who want to keep or ride horses.

 Grand View is a successful project.
 The first three phases sold out in less than four years.
 Now the developer is launching phase four.

 Lots in phase four start at $80,080 for 1.24 acres.

 That works out to $16 a meter.
 That's a great price.
 Grand View's developer bought this land many years ago.
 You couldn't buy this land today, at current prices, and sell lots this low.
 Today you could pay $30 a meter for land close by, outside a gated community.

 You can take advantage of interest-free financing, too.
 You can pay 35% down, and spread the rest over 24 months.
 Contact the developer here for details of this finance offer.

-Plus, you can come and try out the Grand View lifestyle for $599 per couple on a Grand View chill weekend.
+Plus, you can come and try out the Grand View lifestyle for $349 per person on a Grand View chill weekend.
 You'll stay in one of the finished homes in the community.
 The developer will show you the area, to help you decide if it's right for you.
 You'll check out Grand View, the little towns and villages nearby and the Caribbean beaches.